 Since successfully launching PROPERCORN, Cassandra has made mentorship of others, both internally and externally, an enormous part of her working life.
 Her passion for entrepreneurship has seen her involved in Warehouse’s Women to Watch initiative, Marie Claire @work live and Ted X events.
 This year, Cassandra has also worked with DEFRA as a Great British Food Pioneer Cassandra was recently rewarded for her efforts in both business and mentorship, receiving the prestigious Veuve Clicquot New Generation Award.

-After initial market testing, Pip entered the concept for Pip & Nut into a competition; ‘Escape to the Shed’ run by Escape the City.
-After beating 3,000 other entrants, she left her day job as a Producer at the Science museum, to spend the next three months living, working and launching her business from a shed in central London.
-At the end of that three months Pip & Nut raised £120,000 in nine days on crowdfunding website Crowdcube to launch the brand.
+After initial market testing at Maltby St Market in Bermondsey, Pip entered her business plan into the ‘Escape to the Shed’ competition, run by Escape the City.
+After beating 3,000 other entrants, she left her day job as a Producer at the Science Museum, to spend the next three months living, working and launching her business from a shed in central London.
+During this time she successfully raised £120,000 in nine days on crowdfunding website Crowdcube in order to launch the brand in January 2015.
+Nineteen months later, the brand is continuing to go from strength to strength.

 Just 26 years old, Alex Hely-Hutchinson is a rising star of the UK food scene.